10 Churches in Kotor, Montenegro JetSettingFools.com

 St. George's Church in Kotor, Montenegro

-Built outside the city’s fortifications on the back side of St. John’s Hill, the quaint St. George Catholic Church was built 1000 years ago.
-Although rather stark on the inside, the church setting is simply stunning!
+Built outside the city’s fortifications on the back side of St. John’s Hill, the quaint St. George Catholic Church was constructed 1000 years ago.

-Visitors can get to the secluded church via the Ladder of Kotor switchbacks or by crawling through a window on the Kotor Fortress Hike
+Although rather stark on the inside, the setting is simply stunning!
+Visitors can get to the secluded site via the Ladder of Kotor switchbacks or by crawling through a window on the Kotor Fortress Hike.

 #10 St. Elijah Church, Bay Of Kotor